Talking to the Universe

 "Talking to the Universe" is a song by Yoko Ono, originally released in 1995 on the album Rising.

+Reception

+In a 2023 article for The Guardian, Alexis Petridis ranked the original album version of "Talking to the Universe" as Yoko Ono's sixteenth best song in her catalog.

 Chart performance

 The song became Yoko Ono's seventh consecutive number-one hit on the Billboard Hot Dance Club Songs chart and her ninth number-one hit overall.